globant-ui/css-training/content/preprocesors/sass.md

 Ask yourself if your compiled CSS is meant to be human readable or machine readable.
 If you work in Sass, but know the resulting CSS will be hand edited, I would avoid extending selectors.
 When using @extend two times on a single selector, there will be code related to it at three places in the CSS (assuming you aren't nesting extends).

-Note: Generally, avoid using the @extend extensionIf you cannot avoid@extend`, only extend placeholder classes.
+Note: Generally, avoid using the @extend extension If you cannot, only extend placeholder classes.

 #### Don't fool around with variables name